Arkansas Water Quality at a Glance

 • Arkansas Department of Health: Visit the ADH drinking water pages for system resources and links to reports and compliance information

-• PFAS Testing Data: Many systems participate in EPA’s UCMR-5 monitoring program, with results being posted and updated through 2026
+• PFAS Testing Data: Many systems participated in EPA’s UCMR-5 monitoring programme, with results being posted and updated through 2026

 • Rural Water Association: Arkansas Rural Water Association provides resources and support for small and rural utilities across the state